scale-it/sigmadao/dapp/README.md

 yarn server:privatenet
 ```

-Note: The above backend server is running configured for private-net network.
-You can configure it to MainNet, TestNet or BetaNet using below command:
+Note: The above backend server is configured for private-net network.
+You can configure it to MainNet, TestNet or BetaNet using the below command:

 ```bash
 yarn server:[mainnet/testnet/betanet]